AdobeDocs/platform-learn.en/help/rtcdp/understanding-destinations.md

 ---
 title: Understanding Destinations in Adobe's Real-time Customer Data Platform (RTCDP)
-description:
+description: This video describes what destinations are in Adobe's Real-time Customer Data Platform, defines the two destination types, and gives examples/use cases for each destination type.
 feature: real-time customer data platform
 topics:
-kt:
+kt: 3797
-audience:
+audience: implementer, developer, architect
-doc-type: video
+doc-type: feature video
 activity: understand
 ---

 # Understanding Destinations

+This video describes what destinations are in Adobe's Real-time Customer Data Platform, defines the two destination types, and gives examples/use cases for each destination type.

 >[!VIDEO](https://video.tv.adobe.com/v/29707?quality=12)